lino-framework/book/docs/specs/comments.rst

         If not None, the object must have a field :attr:`ref` which will be shown in the summary of :class:`RecentComments`.

+    .. method:: add_comments_filter(cls, qs, user):

+        Override this class method to define your own privacy settings.
+        Default behaviour is that comments are visible only to real users (not to anonymous).
+        Usage example in :class:`lino_noi.lib.tickets.Ticket`

 Utilities
 =========